mui/toolpad/docs/data/toolpad/studio/getting-started/first-app.md

 ### Preview the app

-1. Click on the **Preview** button on the top to see a preview of what your app will look like when deployed:
+1. Click on the **Preview** button on the top to see a preview of what your app looks like when deployed:

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/getting-started/first-app/step-13.png", "alt": "Preview of app", "caption": "The preview of our application", "indent": 1  }}